 Blue Ridge Shadows Golf Club (18 holes)- Front Royal, VA

 As the name would suggest, located in the shadows of the Blue Ridge Mountains, Blue Ridge Shadows is the new kid on the block in the Front Royal golf community.
 This 18-hole layout is the truest test of golf in the area.
 Multiple elevation changes, a few blind tee shots, and some large greens complexes make this a great test of golf for all skill levels.
 All skill levels are welcome to try and challenge the lurking “Monster is the Shadows” as there are 5 different tees to choose from that make this course range from extremely difficult to fairly manageable.

-The added benefit of Blue Ridge Shadows is the Holiday Inn that is right on location to meet your Stay and Play needs.
-Blue Ridge Shadows also has a Package Coordinator to tailor all of your Stay and Play package needs to each individual group.
-Blue Ridge Shadows has partnered with most of the area courses and can get you a tee time at several different courses that you might be looking to try while visiting the area.
+The added benefit of Blue Ridge Shadows is the Holiday Inn that is right on the property.
+Blue Ridge Shadows also has a Package Coordinator to tailor all of your Stay and Play package needs.
+Each individual group can pick and chose where/ when they would like to play and what’s included for amenities.
+The Shadows have partnered with the other area courses and can get you a tee time that you might be looking to play while visiting the area.

 Shenandoah Valley Golf Club (27 Holes)- Front Royal, VA

 Shenandoah Valley Golf Club has arguably the highest brand/ name recognition in the area and this isn’t even for just golf.
 Shenandoah Valley is one of the oldest courses in the area and hosts several golf and non-golf events every month.
 You have the ability any given day to play all 27 holes between 3 different 9’s.
 This beautiful location has scenic views of the mountain, several tree lined fairways, and a crisp country smell in the air.